cscade/BCS.client/README.md

 # BCS.client

-*PLEASE NOTE!* The current version of this library requires BCS firmware 4.0.0 or higher.
+**PLEASE NOTE!** The current version of this library requires BCS firmware 4.0.0 or higher.

 A node.js implementation of a data client (consumer) for the [BCS-460 and BCS-462][ecc] brewery automation controllers.
-BCS.client uses the [Open Interface API][api] native to BCS devices to communicate with them over http.
+BCS.client uses the [API][api-docs] native to BCS devices to communicate with them over http.

 ## Purpose

 Long-term process logging is a primary goal for this project.
 This library makes that easy to do, and easy to automate.
 This project does not attempt to replace any of the functionality of the BCS UI, nor does it provide logging in of itself.
-Instead, it aims to enable inter-operability with other projects, processes, and devices, by taking the pain out of communications.
+Instead, it aims to enable inter-operability with other projects, processes, and devices by providing a robust consistent interface.

 In addition to providing a simple, easy to use communications library, read-through caching has been implemented and thoroughly battle tested.
 This ensures that any amount of load applied to the library can be tolerated, without saturating the BCS device with HTTP requests.

-#### Advantages vs. Native API
+#### Advantages vs. Direct API Calls

-* Integrate real-time BCS data into any node.js application on a reachable network.
+* Easily integrate real-time BCS data into any node.js application on a reachable network.
-* Read structures without knowing (or caring) how to get at them through the native API.
-It's a simple as `device.read()`.
 * Automatic read-through caching engine drastically reduces BCS device load while supporting theoretically unlimited simultaneous requests.
 * Rate limiting ensures that even structures which must be refreshed often (like temperatures, for example) don't cause undue BCS device load.
 * Wraps all device communications in node-standard, error-first callback patterns.